SAP-archive/byd-event-bridge/README.md

 Answer: Although, the sample prototype is cloud-messaging-service-agnostic, supporting SAP Enterprise Messaging, SAP Cloud Platform Integration, Azure Service Bus and AWS SQS.
 In reality, most likely one type of cloud message service is enough.It is up to your company's strategy and client's preference to pick.
 If the client opt-in one vendor strategy, then SAP Enterprise Messaging or SAP Cloud Platform Integration is the right choice since they have already been a SAP customer for SAP Business ByDesign. for details, you may refer to the blog posts SCP Enterprise Messaging for the SMBs by my colleague Thiago Mendes, and SAP Cloud Platform Integration for SAP Business ByDesign webinar  by Maria Trinidad MARTINEZ GEA .

 ### Can I send the event directly to my external app without a cloud-based message service?
 Answer: Yes.
 The ByDEventBridge itself implements the event pub/sub mechanism.
-The event can be published to ANY http service with the following authentication by defining a publication channel with the target http access endpoint.
+The event message can be published to ANY http service with the following authentication by defining a publication channel with the target http access endpoint.
 * No Authentication
 * Basic Authentication
-* SAML 2.0
+* OAuth 2.0
-Therefore, the event could be sent to external partner app directly, which can handle an http request without a cloud-based message service.
+Therefore, you can have the event message published to an external partner app directly for processing, which can handle an http request without a cloud-based message service.

 ### When do you need event?
 What granularity of messaging queue or topic and partner solution as event subscriber?
 Answer: The granularity of messaging queue or topic could be per partner solution/object type/source tenant or any combination, giving the flexibility of partner solution development and operation for addressing the variety of business and security etc requirements.
 For instance:<br>